xpmatteo/tddforandroid/manuscript/010-unit-converter.md

 ## What now?

 We have started a project with tests.
 Now our options are open: we can improve the UI or we can improve the core functions of the application.
+The clean separation that we enforced on view and domain model means that we can add more conversion logic, with full confidence that the new logic will be "picked up" by the user interface.